For lovers of crime fiction and the allure of the Greek islands, Fire on the Island is the perfect summer read.

 FIRE ON THE ISLAND is a playful, romantic thriller set in contemporary Greece, with a gay Greek-American FBI agent, who is undercover on the island to investigate a series of mysterious fires.
 Set against the very real refugee crisis on the beautiful, sun-drenched Greek islands, this novel paints a loving portrait of a community in crisis.
-As the island residents grapple with declining tourism, poverty, refugees, family feuds, and a crumbling church, an arsonist invades their midst.
+As the island residents grapple with declining tourism, poverty, refugees, family feuds, and a perilously damaged church, an arsonist invades their midst.

 A long time devotee of the Greek islands, Smith paints the setting with gorgeous color and empathy, ushering in a new romantic thriller with the charm of Zorba the Greek while shedding bright light on the very real challenges of life in contemporary Greece.

 Tim has traveled the world collecting stories and characters for his novels and screenplays which have received high praise.
 Fire on the Island won the Gold Medal in the 2017 Faulkner-Wisdom Competition for the Novel.
 He won the Paris Prize for Fiction for his first book, A Vision of Angels.
 Kirkus Reviews called Cooper’s Promise “literary dynamite” and selected it as one of the Best Books of 2012.
 Tim was nominated for the 2017 Pushcart Prize for his short fiction, "Stolen Memories."
 His screenplays have won numerous international competitions.
 Tim is the founder of the Smith Prize for Political Theater.
 He lives in France.

 "Smith offers the perfect blend of intrigue, romance, and travelogue."—Publishers Weekly